 I led this work, assembling the data, fitting the spectra and writing the paper.

-I led the survey, reduced all of the data (which Marcin collected, and also reduced), and assembled the results.
+I led the survey, the data reduction, and assembled the results.

 30 GHz observations of sources in the VSA fields